BayashiPascal/RunRecorder/README.md

 ## 2.2 Through the Web API

 You can use the Web API to manipulate a remote database by sending HTTP requests to the copy of `Repos/RunRecorder/api.php` on your server.
-The parameters of the request must be sent with method `POST` and consist of at one parameter: `action=...` specifying the action to be performed on the database, and optionally several others arguments.
+The parameters of the request must be sent with method `POST` and consist of at least one parameter: `action=...` specifying the action to be performed on the database, and optionally several other arguments.

 The available actions and their parameters are explained in the following sections with their returned value.
 On success, the API returns JSON or raw data depending on the command.
 On failure, it returns an error as follow:
 ```
 {"ret":"1","errMsg":"..."}
 ```

+See the following sections if you need help on how to actually send the HTTP request.

 ### 2.2.1 Help